 BuzzFeed News gives people an easy tool for following the news.
 This is exactly what they say on their screenshots.
-Making news “easy” is the app’s competitive advantage.
+Making news 'easy' is the app’s competitive advantage.

-- Add personality to your email.
+- Create links to email.

 Some screenshots are so self-explanatory that they don’t need a description at all.
 Take a look at Drawnimal to see what I mean.

-IV.
 How to find keywords

-Don’t stuff your app title with keywords, but do keep in mind that an app’s name serves as a the primary field for indexing by Apple.
+Don’t stuff your app title with keywords, but do keep in mind that an app’s name serves as a primary field for indexing by Apple.
 The Google Play Store counts keywords in both the title and description.